 Telephone: 01437 764551

-Care workers who are required to stay off work due to actual or suspected Covid-19 or who are required to self-isolate may be able to apply to the Welsh Government’s Statutory Sick Pay (SSP) Enhancement scheme, which was launched on 1 November 2020 and will run until 30 September 2021.
+Care workers who are required to stay off work due to actual or suspected Covid-19 or who are required to self-isolate may be able to apply to the Welsh Government’s Statutory Sick Pay (SSP) Enhancement scheme, which was launched on 1 November 2020 and will run until end of June 2022.
 This scheme applies only to social care workers.
 Guidance on that scheme can be found at Covid 19 Statutory Sick Pay Enhancement Scheme

 Please note: Care workers will not be able to apply to both schemes for the same period of isolation and will need to choose which payment to claim.
 Depending on their personal circumstances, they will need to decide which scheme will be more appropriate.
 Cross checks will be made by the Council to ensure duplicate payments for the same period of isolation are not made.